TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

          to new RhetosAppPool that is configured to run with your development account (see [IIS Setup](Development-environment-setup#iis-setup))
      * Create file `rhetos-app.local.settings.json` in project folder, with the following content:
-       `{ "Rhetos": { "AppSecurity": { "AllClaimsForUsers": "..." } } }`,
+       `{ "Rhetos": { "AppSecurity": { "AllClaimsForUsers": "account@computername" } } }`,
        for your account and your machine name, to simplify testing.
-See instructions in [Suppressing permissions in a development environment](Basic-permissions#suppressing-permissions-in-a-development-environment).
+See the instructions in [Suppressing permissions in a development environment](Basic-permissions#suppressing-permissions-in-a-development-environment).
        This is an environment-specific file, it should not be added to the Visual Studio project or source control.
    * Option C) **Windows authentication with IIS Express**: